Rogdham/pyzstd/index.rst

         The parameters are the same as :py:meth:`ZstdDecompressor.decompress` method.

+        After decompressing a frame, it doesn't stop like :py:meth:`ZstdDecompressor.decompress`.

+    .. py:attribute:: needs_input

+        It's the same as :py:attr:`ZstdDecompressor.needs_input`.

     .. py:attribute:: at_frame_edge

         ``True`` when the output is at a frame edge, means a :ref:`frame<frame_block>` is completely decoded and fully flushed, or the decompressor just be initialized.

-        Since zstd data consists of one or more independent frames, this flag could be used to check data integrity.

         Note that the input stream is not necessarily at a frame edge.

-    .. py:attribute:: needs_input

-        It's the same as :py:attr:`ZstdDecompressor.needs_input`.
+        This flag could be used to check data integrity in some cases.

     .. sourcecode:: python

-        d = EndlessZstdDecompressor()

         # unlimited output
+        d1 = EndlessZstdDecompressor()

-        decompressed_dat = d.decompress(dat)
+        decompressed_dat = d1.decompress(dat1)
+        decompressed_dat += d1.decompress(dat2)
+        decompressed_dat += d1.decompress(dat3)

-        assert d.at_frame_edge, 'data ends in an incomplete frame.'
+        assert d1.at_frame_edge, 'data ends in an incomplete frame.'

         # limit output buffer to 10 MB
+        d2 = EndlessZstdDecompressor()
         lst = []

         while True:
-            if d.needs_input:
+            if d2.needs_input:
                 dat = fp.read(2*1024*1024)
-                if not dat:
+                if not dat: # input stream ends break
-                    break
             else:
                 dat = b''

-            chunk = d.decompress(dat, 10*1024*1024)
+            chunk = d2.decompress(dat, 10*1024*1024)
             lst.append(chunk)

         decompressed_dat = b''.join(lst)
-        assert d.at_frame_edge, 'data ends in an incomplete frame.'
+        assert d2.at_frame_edge, 'data ends in an incomplete frame.'

 .. _zstd_dict: